chrisbroski/utipem/README.md

 Standard damage, like random anatomy, is determined by a 6-sided die.

-1. (or less) 'Tis but a scratch
+1. (or less) None
+2. 'Tis but a scratch
-2. It's only a flesh wound
+3. It's only a flesh wound
-3. That's gonna leave a mark
+4. That's gonna leave a mark
-4. Mortally wounded
+5. Mortally wounded
-5. (or more) Severed/pulverized/destroyed oh god the humanity
+6. (or more) Severed/pulverized/destroyed oh god the humanity

 Effects vary by what body part was targetted, but in general, here is what they mean:

+#### None

+Nothing but the memory of how lucky you were.

 #### 'Tis But a Scratch

-No effects other than a reminder of how lucky you were.
+No effects other than the ability to claim you were injured in battle, and for you team members to tease you about how minor your injury was.

 #### It's Only a Flesh Wound

 This is going to need attention as soon as possible so it doesn't turn nasty.
 But a little cleaning and bandaging will fix it right up.
+(Successful field dressing.)
 If not, roll a 6-sided die 24 hours later.
-If it is less than 3, it elevates to a #3 injury.
+If it is less than 3, it elevates to a level 4 injury.

 #### That's Gonna Leave a Mark

 Touche!
 A solid hit that the character will feel.
-It will need attention like #2, but probably requires stiches in addition to the bandage.
+It will need attention like level 3, but probably requires stiches in addition to the bandage.
 It will also have effects that are immediate and ongoing depending on the part of the anatomy that was damaged.

 * Head: All skills at -1 for 7 days.
 Permanent scar.
 * Chest: All skils at -1 for 7 days.
 Knocked to the ground.
 * Arms: -1 to all skills using the arm for 7 days (additive with head/chest injuries)
 * Legs: -1 to all movement skills for 7 days (additive for each leg and head/chest injuries)

 These require medical attention.
+(Successful field dressing.)
 If none is given, roll a 6-sided die after 24 hours.
-If it is less than 4, it elevates to a #4 injury.
+If it is less than 4, it elevates to a level 5 injury.

 For each day that the injured body part is rested, it reduces the duration of the skill penalty by one day.